Dosage Form: tablet, film coated

 Minor alterations of fluid and electrolyte balance may precipitate hepatic coma in patients with impaired hepatic function or progressive liver disease.

 Valsartan – Hydrochlorothiazide: Limited data are available related to overdosage in humans.
 The most likely manifestations of overdosage would be hypotension and tachycardia; bradycardia could occur from parasympathetic (vagal) stimulation.
-Depressed level of consciousness, circulatory collapse and shock have been reported.
+Depressed level of consciousness, circulatory collapse and shock has been reported.
 If symptomatic hypotension should occur, supportive treatment should be instituted.

 Valsartan is not removed from the plasma by dialysis.